afutofu/machios-pub-and-gym/README.md

-A websit for Macho's Pub & Gym using React
+A website for Macho's Pub & Gym using React